whyeo/nucleus-analysis/pnc_counting/README.md

 # Overview
 `pncCounter.m` is a MATLAB app designed to count the number of PNCs in a given dataset.
-This app processes input data and provides a count of the pncs, along with any relevant statistics.
+This app processes input data and provides a count of the PNCs, along with any relevant statistics.

 # Requirements
 - MATLAB R2024b or later